-Revised policy states that in order for a borrower to provide evidence of his or her gross monthly income received from employment and other sources, he or she must provide one piece of supporting documentation for each source of income and, unless the frequency is clearly indicated on the documentation, the borrower must write on the documentation how often he or she is receiving the income.
+Revised policy states that in order for a borrower to provide evidence of his or her gross monthly income received from employment and other sources, he or she must provide one piece of supporting documentation for each source of income and, unless the frequency is clearly indicated on the documentation, the borrower must write on the documentation how often he or she is receiving the income or provide that information verbally to the lender.
 If the borrower is newly self-employed, he or she may provide a signed statement explaining the projected monthly income from all sources; no additional documentation is required.